-As proposed by the COAG Energy Council, the draft rule explicitly recognises demand forecasting at the connection point and regional level as a National Transmission Planner function in the NER.
+As proposed by the COAG Energy Council, the rule explicitly recognises demand forecasting at the connection point and regional level as a National Transmission Planner function in the National Electricity Rules (NER).
 As a result, there is no doubt that AEMO can compel persons to provide the relevant information using its information gathering powers in the National Electricity Law, namely market information orders and market information notices.

-By putting it beyond doubt that AEMO has access to connection point data, the draft rule has the potential to improve AEMO's long term electricity demand forecasts as it will enable it to develop a better understanding of the increased diversity of activities occurring within distribution networks.
+By putting it beyond doubt that AEMO has access to connection point data, the rule has the potential to improve AEMO's long term electricity demand forecasts as it will enable it to develop a better understanding of the increased diversity of activities occurring within distribution networks.

-These improvements to AEMO's long term demand forecasts may lead to improved transmission network planning forecasts by AEMO and potentially more efficient investment and operation of electricity services by network service providers and other energy market stakeholders such as generators and customers, to the extent that they use the forecasts.
+These potential improvements to AEMO's long term demand forecasts may lead to a more informed view of future transmission network planning needs in the national electricity market by AEMO and potentially more efficient investment and operation of electricity services by network service providers and other energy market stakeholders such as generators and customers, to the extent that they use the forecasts.
 Improved demand forecasts may also lead to more informed revenue determinations by the Australian Energy Regulator (AER) which may make use of the forecasts.
+Ultimately, these potential outcomes may result in prices for electricity consumers being lower than what they would have been.

-Given that connection point information will also inform AEMO's regional level forecasts, the draft rule also recognises demand forecasting at the regional level as a National Transmission Planner function for AEMO.
+Given that connection point information will also inform AEMO's regional level forecasts, the rule also recognises demand forecasting at the regional level as a National Transmission Planner function for AEMO.
 This is consistent with the proposed rule.

-In addition to expressly allowing AEMO to develop connection point and regional demand forecasts, the draft rule also requires AEMO to publish any forecasts it prepares and the information it uses to prepare the forecasts, subject to any confidentiality of the information.
+In addition to expressly allowing AEMO to develop connection point and regional demand forecasts, the rule also requires AEMO to publish any forecasts it prepares and a sufficient amount of information used to develop the forecasts to enable an understanding of how the forecasts were prepared, subject to any confidentiality of the information.
 This information must be included in the National Transmission Network Development Plan database.